vercel/vercel/readme.md

 ## Why Ship a `pkg`-ed Binary?

 - Simpler installation for non-Node users like those deploying [static files](https://zeit.co/blog/unlimited-static) or [Dockerfiles](https://zeit.co/blog/now-dockerfile).
-- Consistency across platforms and installation mechanisms (`npm`, `brew`, manual scripts)
+- Consistency across platforms and installation mechanisms (`npm`, `brew` and manual scripts)
-- Parsing and evaluation optimizations: Faster bootup time
+- Parsing and evaluation optimizations lead to a faster bootup time
 - Easier installation in automation environments (like CI systems)
 - Increased safety by providing a unified signature mechanism for releases
 - We're able to select our own Node version of choice and can take advantage of the latest features